mrOttoW/vite-php-asset-callers/README.md

 The plugin will:

 1. Locate all asset files in the root (`src`) folder based on given `extensions`.
-2. Match an asset with string arguments inside the PHP caller.
+2. Match each asset with the string arguments provided in the PHP caller.
-3. Emit the asset files for compilation.
+3. Emit matched asset file for compilation if it hasn't been emitted before.